failsafe-lib/failsafe.dev/circuit-breaker.md

 ## Performance

 Failsafe's internal [CircuitBreaker] implementation is space and time efficient, utilizing a single circular data structure to record execution results.
-Recording an execution and evaluating a threshold is an _O(1)_ operation, regardless of the thresholding capacity.
+Recording an execution and evaluating a threshold has an _O(1)_ time complexity, regardless of the thresholding capacity.

 [remaining-delay]: {{ site.url }}/javadoc/dev/failsafe/CircuitBreaker.html#getRemainingDelay--
 [breaker-execution-count]: {{ site.url }}/javadoc/dev/failsafe/CircuitBreaker.html#getExecutionCount--